kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 client-side cache.
 I'm concerned about request latency.
 Here's a few ways I could comment:

-* **Recommending**: I'd use a distributed cache like Redis here to speed up requests.
+* **Recommending**: "I'd use a distributed cache like Redis here to speed up requests."
-* **Exploring**: What latency requirements do we have?
-What options can we use if we're not meeting our service expectations?
+* **Exploring**: "What latency requirements do we have?
+What options can we use if we're not meeting our service expectations?"

 In the recommending example, I'm making a few assumptions:
 1. The service or implementation isn't going to meet its latency requirements